German Shepherd breed guide

 10 to 14 years.

 The German Shepherd Dog, as the name suggests, was bred in Germany as a sheep dog.
-A former cavalryman Captain Max von Stephanitz dedicated his life to creating a dog breed that encompassed all of the desired traits of a good sheepdog: agility; athleticism; intelligence; capability and loyalty.
-Across Europe different dogs were prized for different abilities and shepherds were willing to travel great distances to breed their bitches with reputable studs.
+A former cavalryman, Captain Max von Stephanitz dedicated his life to creating a dog breed that encompassed all of the desired traits of a good sheepdog: agility; athleticism; intelligence; capability and loyalty.
+Across Europe, different dogs were prized for different abilities and shepherds were willing to travel great distances to breed their bitches with reputable studs.
 Von Stephanitz decided to try and amalgamate all of these qualities into one breed of dog.
-In 1899 von Stephanitz was at a dog show when he spotted a wolfish dog with a muscular, powerful physique and high intelligence and immediately bought him as the lynchpin of his breeding programme.
+In 1899 von Stephanitz was at a dog show when he spotted a wolfish dog with a muscular, powerful physique and high intelligence and immediately bought him to become the lynchpin of his breeding programme.

 During World War I several Allied servicemen encountered these dogs in Germany and were impressed by their qualities, taking puppies home to the US and UK with them.
-While anti-German sentiments were still rife after the war the dog was temporarily renamed “Alsatian Wolf Dog”, though the name German Shepherd has now come back into use.
+While anti-German sentiments were still rife after the war, the dog was temporarily renamed “Alsatian Wolf Dog”, though the name German Shepherd has now come back into use.

 Nowadays the German Shepherd is still often found as a working dog for law enforcement and the military while also being fairly popular as family pets.